 Based on the popularity of these Pumpkin Oatmeal Muffins and these Apple Oatmeal Muffins, you guys like muffins that are both healthy and EASY to make!
 Kind of like snack-sized banana baked oatmeal, these healthy banana oatmeal muffins are a fun after-school snack for the kids.
 I often eat them for snacks, too.
 A healthy muffin, a handful of almonds, and a cup of coffee or tea are one of my favorite morning snacks.

-These healthy banana oatmeal muffins have become a staple in my house.
+Like the lemon blueberry oatmeal cups, these healthy banana oatmeal muffins have become a staple in my house.
 I love making a big batch of them for the week.
 They are even great when you let them cool and throw them in the freezer for later!
 I promise you these healthy banana muffins don’t even taste healthy because they’re incredibly moist and delicious!

 Banana Oatmeal Muffins Are: